sergey-sw/raft-playground/README.md

 )
 ```

-Messages are delivered within `5` milliseconds, they can not be lost or duplicated.
-We enable partitions in network
+- Messages are delivered within `5` milliseconds.
+They can not be lost or duplicated (but you may change this setting).
-to make the example more dynamic, otherwise once the leader is chosen it will hold leadership till the end.
+- Network partitions are enabled to make the example more dynamic.
+Otherwise, once the leader is chosen it will hold
+leadership infinitely.

 Then we create and add some `VotingNode` to cluster and start it: